 Ask yourself throughout the day, “how am I getting variety today?”
 Think about how often you found yourself moving side to side.
 Whether you are doing parts of an in home walking routine or walking outdoors- find ways to move in different directions.

-You may be surprised at how much of a different something so simple can make to your routine.
+You may be surprised at how much of a difference something so simple can make to your routine.

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this video or site